DD2480-Group17/assignment2/README.md

 * Apache Maven 3.6.0
 * JUnit (Jupiter 5.0 or later)

+#### Setup Github
+In order to use this CI with your github project you need to link github to the computer you run the software on.
+* Go to the github repository you want to link to the CI and click on ` Settings `.
+* In the settings tab press ` Webhooks ` and press `Add webhook`.
+* In `Payload URL` enter `https://COMPUTER_IP:8017/webhook/`, where COMPUTER_IP is the running computers IP.
+Press `Add webhook`.
+* Generate a token at github and put it in a file called `.token` which should added to your repository.

 #### Run and build the program
+To run and build the program, enter ` mvn -q exec:java -Dexec.mainClass="ContinousIntegrationServer"` in the terminal.
+When the server is running on your computer following commands can be used.
+The server uses the port 8017, however, to access the program you need to use the running computers IP-address.

+* ` list all recorded commits ` to view all recorded commits, enter the following in your web-browser `https://COMPTER_IP:8017`, where COMPUTER_IP is the running computers ip.
+* ` View detailed information about one commit ` to view detailed information about a certain commit enter `https://COMPUTER_IP:8017/commit/?id=COMMIT_ID`, where COMMIT_ID are the unique hash for the commit to display.
+The available hashes can be found on the ` list all recorded commits ` page.
 #### Run Test Cases
+The program also has test cases for each class.
+* On the terminal, first, go to the top directory of the project where the pom.xml file exists.
+Then, the tests can be executed by the following command ` mvn test`.

+#### How the functionality where tested
+The classes ` History `, ` Utility `, ` JSONParser ` and ` LogToString ` are all tested by unit-tests.
+How to run the unit-tests are explained in [Run Test Cases](#Run Test Cases).
+* The ` compilation ` has been tested by pushing code with syntax-errors, the CI reported the program failed to build.
+Code with correct syntax where pushed to the
+CI successful build the program.
+* The ` execution ` of test cases are automatically preformed on pushed code.
+The functionality for execution where test by pushing failing tests to the CI server, which reported failed test.
+Then code with successful tests where pushed to the CI server which reported successful test.
+* The ` notification ` TODO
 ## Open Source Material

 ## Contributions